gudashashank/SU_RA_Task_07_Decision_Making/README.md

 ## 8. LLM-Generated Content Disclosure

 **⚠️ AI-Generated Content Notice**:
-Portions of the initial analysis were generated using [Specific LLM Model] with prompts documented in Appendix A. All statistical claims have been independently verified through manual analysis.
+Portions of the initial analysis were generated using Claude-3.5-Sonnet (Anthropic) with prompts documented in Appendix A. All statistical claims have been independently verified through manual analysis using Python 3.9 and R 4.3.1.
 LLM-generated text is clearly marked throughout this document.

 **Human Verification Process**:
 - All statistical calculations independently reproduced